 Funder: Administration for Community Living

-Summary: Supports development and implementation of dementia-capable home and community-based service systems in Indian Country for tribal elders and caregivers.
+Summary: Supports tribes and tribal organizations in developing and implementing dementia-capable home and community-based service systems for Native elders and caregivers.

-This forecasted opportunity from the Administration for Community Living aims to fund projects that develop and implement dementia-capable home and community-based service (HCBS) systems in Indian Country.
-The program targets federally recognized tribes, tribal organizations, and consortiums representing tribes.
-Its goal is to enhance or expand systems that provide quality, strengths-based services and supports for people living with dementia and their caregivers, enabling them to remain independent and safe in their communities.
+This opportunity funds the development and implementation of dementia-capable home and community-based service (HCBS) systems in Indian Country.
+The program aims to help tribes and tribal organizations provide culturally competent, strengths-based services and supports for people living with dementia and their caregivers, enabling them to remain independent and safe in their communities.